youmioh91/youmioh91.github.io/_pages/cv.md

 - **Research Scientist II** at CIRES, the University of Colorado Boulder, and NOAA Global Monitoring Laboratory
-- Developer and scientific lead for **NOAA CarbonTracker-CH₄**
+- Developer for **NOAA CarbonTracker-CH₄**
 - Principal Investigator of the **AI4Methane Working Group**
 - Principal Investigator on projects supported by the **U.S. Department of Energy**, **NSF ESIIL**, and **Spark Climate Solutions**
-- Research spanning atmospheric inversion, stable isotopes, process modeling, satellite observations, and knowledge-guided machine learning
+- Research spanning stable isotopes, remote sensing, process modeling, atmospheric inversion, and knowledge-guided machine learning
 - Publications in **Nature Communications**, **Nature Climate Change**, **Global Change Biology**, **PNAS**, and other leading journals
 - Mentor to postdoctoral researchers and undergraduate, master's, and